Evolution of circumstellar discs in young star-forming regions: Model

 \section{Model}

+We simulate the formation of massive clusters of bound stars, including circumstellar discs.
+These discs are subject to viscous spreading, dynamical truncations, and photoevaporation.

-We model several different astrophysical processes which operate simultaneously and at very distinct scales: the collapse of a molecular cloud, star formation, stellar dynamics, and viscous circumstellar discs which are affected by dynamical truncations and photevaporation.
+We model several different astrophysical processes which operate simultaneously on a range of scales: the collapse of a molecular cloud, star formation, stellar dynamics, and viscous circumstellar discs, which are affected by dynamical truncations and photoevaporation.
 We bring these processes together using the Astrophysical Multipurpose Software Environment, AMUSE \citep{portegieszwart2013, pelupessy2013}.
-The results presented in this work are obtained through two different simulation stages: first, we perform a simple model of the collapse of a molecular cloud and the subsequent star formation process.
-This returns a spatial, velocity, and mass distribution of stars to be used in the second simulation stage, in which we follow the evolution of the circumstellar discs in the star-forming regions.
+The results presented in this work are obtained through two different simulation stages: first, we simulate the collapse of a molecular cloud, including star formation.
+This results is a distribution of stars in space with ages, masses and velocities.
+We continue to evolve these stars in the second stage, including the evolution of the circumstellar discs.
 This second stage encompasses the stellar dynamics, stellar evolution, viscous evolution of the discs, and photoevaporation.
-All the code developed for this work is available online \footnote{\url{https://doi.org/10.5281/zenodo.4436316}}.
+All the code developed for this work is available online.